QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-10-Safe borrowing across FFI with Diplomat.md

 implemented in the JavaScript backend.
-Aside from not understanding the full scope of the problem before starting, the biggest challenge was that Diplomat's abstract representation was not designed with lifetimes in mind, and also wasn't condusive to writing robust code.
+Aside from not understanding the full scope of the problem before starting, the biggest challenge was that Diplomat's abstract representation was not designed with lifetimes in mind, and also wasn't conducive to writing robust code.

 For example, traversing down structs recursively and maintaining a mapping from lifetimes in a declaration to lifetimes in the method was bolted on at the end after I'd already written a significant amount of code.
 Additionally, Diplomat's model allows for a bunch of illegal states like an opaque struct passed by value.
-Obviously there are validity checks, the loose type system eventaully pollutes backends with `.unwrap()` and `unreachable!()` statements.
+Obviously there are validity checks, the loose type system eventually pollutes backends with `.unwrap()` and `unreachable!()` statements.
 On top of this, the existing JavaScript code generation was really challenging to understand and work with, and I ended up spending a week rewriting it to be more modular.